Frequently

 Why would I need to get my dentures rebased?

-• Your dentures aren’t fitting comfortably
+• Your dentures no longer fit comfortably

-• You’ve damaged or broken your dentures
+• Your dentures have been damaged or broken

 Can I reline my dentures myself?